According to Florida law, the type of personal injury damages that form the foundation of most lawsuits are compensatory and punitive damages.

 To recover the maximum compensation available for your personal injury, car accident, or product liability case, you'll have to prove the existence and extent of your injuries when the case goes in front of a judge or jury.

 It is important to work with an experienced attorney who can help you prove these losses and expenses and to have a successful claim.
-Contact Sean M. Cleary, Miami personal injury lawyer whose vast experience in personal injury cases ensures he can provide the legal advice and help you need.
+Contact Sean M. Cleary, Miami personal injury lawyer, who has a vast experience in personal injury cases.